velomash/aws-git-backed-gatsby-static-site/README.md

 Benefits of this architecture include:

- - Trivial to launch - Can use aws-cli or AWS console (click "launch" above)
+ - Trivial to launch - Can use aws-cli or AWS console

  - Maintenance-free - Amazon is responsible for managing all the services used.